simia-tech/rust-delix/README.md

 The `discovery` section contains the field `addresses` which holds a list of IPs (with ports) that is used during the node's boot up to search for other nodes.
 Since node `one` is the first, the list is empty here.

+In the `cipher` section is the `key` defined for the encryption and authentication of the traffic between nodes.
+The key can be 16, 24 or 32 bytes (hex encoded) long and will issue a AES-{128, 192 or 256}-GCM encryption.
+All nodes in the network must share the same key.

 In order to bind a node to an interface, `local_address` in the `transport` section must be set.
 If the interface differs from the interface visible to other nodes, the field `public_address` can be set.